On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Method

-For semi-parametric model such as Cox model, there is no tuning parameter to choose and including $i$-th individual to fit the model is asymptotically equivalent to fitting without the $i$-th individual.
-However, for the high-dimensional regression model such as random forest, it is necessary to use the out of bag prediction to remove the strong correlation between $(Y_i,\Delta_i)$ and $\hat{\mu}^{(z)}(t,X_i)$.
+Here $\hat{\mu}^{(z,-i)}(t,x)$ is a uniformly consistent estimator for $\mu^{(z)}(t,x)$ that does not depend on the $i$-th training data asymptotically.
+For example, we can construct the leave-one-out estimator using Cox model \citep{cox1972}, penalized survival regression model \citep{tibshirani1997} or survival random forest \citep{ishwaran2008,ishwaran2010}.
+For semi-parametric models such as Cox model, there is no tuning parameter to choose and including the $i$-th individual to fit the model is asymptotically equivalent to fitting without the $i$-th individual.
+However, for the high-dimensional regression models such as random forest, it is necessary to use the out of bag prediction to remove the strong correlation between $(Y_i,\Delta_i)$ and $\hat{\mu}^{(z)}(t,X_i)$.

-Under linear regression setting, \citet{wager2016} studied the performance of doubly robust-type estimator \citep{bang2005} when the covariate effects are modeled with high-dimensional regression technique via random forest \citep{breiman2001}.
-We define its counterpart in survival scenario as

-Using inverse probability censoring weighted (IPCW) technique \citep{robins2000}, we modify $\hat{\tau}_{DR}(t)$ to obtain two estimators based on observable data as below: